Ren33000/Ren33000/README.md

 - 🌱 I’m currently learning **React, Wordpress**
 - 👯 I’m looking to collaborate on **Tourism or Japan / Asia-related projects**
-- 👩‍💻 I used to teach coding to kids, here is my [Scratch account](https://scratch.mit.edu/users/Ren33000/) and the school's [Studio](https://scratch.mit.edu/studios/29995906/)
+- 👩‍💻 I used to teach coding to kids, here is my [Scratch account](https://scratch.mit.edu/users/Ren33000/)

 - 👘  When not coding **I travel, dance or wear kimono**